 No-fault laws also have drawbacks for Florida drivers.
 PIP insurance will not pay for pain and suffering and other types of non-economic damages.
 These may be recovered in a lawsuit against other drivers at fault, but such a lawsuit cannot be brought unless certain conditions are met.
 The injuries must be serious enough that they constitute significant permanent loss of a bodily function, permanent injury, permanent scarring or disfigurement or death.
 It is best to consult with a knowledgeable car accident attorney about the specifics of your case to see if these types of damages are available in your case.

 If you or someone you know have been seriously injured in an accident, the experienced attorneys at Largey Law Firm are here to help.
 We have been fighting for the rights of car accident clients for over 27 years.
-To schedule a free initial consultation with an experienced lawyer, call us at 352-253-0456 or contact us online.
+To schedule a free initial consultation with an experienced lawyer, contact us online.
 We have offices in Tavares, Clermont and Inverness.